Feature #4132

 Maybe we can adopt this at some point in the future, when asciidoctor-pdf is included in the oldest debian release that we support.

-#1 Updated by neels about 1 year ago
+Updated by neels over 4 years ago

 Related: instead of generating XML to produce the VTY reference documentation, the 'show online-help' command could output asciidoc, too.